brunodlz/Swiper/README.md

 * <a href="https://github.com/itsmeichigo/PeekView"> PeekView </a>
 * <a href="https://github.com/AugustRush/Stellar"> Stellar </a>

+## License

+Swiper is available under the MIT license.
+See the LICENSE file for more info.

 # TODO
 - [ ] Create CocoaPods
 - [ ] Fix dependency issues with `Stellar`